daos-stack/daos/src/client/dfs/README.md

 As mentioned in the directory section, symbolic links will not have an object for the symlink itself, but will have a value in the entry itself of the parent directory containing the actual value of the symlink.

+## Access Permissions

+All DFS objects (files, directories, and symlinks) inherit the access permissions of the DFS pool that they are created with.
+So when a user is trying to access an object in the DFS namespace, it's real/effective uid/gid are compared against those of the pool's uid and gid that are obtained when connecting to the pool.
+The check then is done with the stored object mode and depending on the type of access being requested (R, W, X) and the object mode, access permission is determined.
+In the source code, this is implemented in the function check_access().

+setuid(), setgid() programs, supplementary groups, ACLs are not supported at the moment.

+## DFUSE

+A simple high level fuse plugin (dfuse) is implemented to test the DFS API and functionality with existing POSIX tests and benchmarks (IOR, mdtest, etc.).
+The DFS fuse exposes one mounpoint as a single DFS namespace with a single pool and container.
+To test dfuse, the following steps need to be done:

+1) Launch DAOS server(s):
+   orterun --mca mtl ^psm2,ofi --enable-recovery -np 1 --report-uri ~/uri.txt daos_server -c 8

+2) Create a DAOS Pool with dmg tool: this will return a pool uuid "puuid" and service rank list "svcl"

+3) Create an empty directory for the fuse mountpoint.
+For example let's use /tmp/dfs_test

+4) Mount dfuse with the following command: orterun -np 1 --ompi-server file:~/uri.txt dfuse /tmp/dfs_test -s -f -p puuid -l svcl -p specifies the pool uuid and -l specifies the service rank list (from dmg).

+5) Other arguments to dfuse:
+   -r: option to destroy the container associated with the namespace when you umount.
+   -d: prints debug messages at the fuse mount terminal

+6) Now /tmp/dfs_test can be used as a POSIX file system (can run things like IOR/mdtest on it)

+7) when you are done, unmount the file system: fusermount -u /tmp/dfs_test